sivakumars/FEM-HTML-CSS-Challenges/qr-code-component-main/README.md

 - Code organization for CSS.
 - CSS custom properties for cascading variables.
-- box-shadow techniques - Keep the lightness around 40% to 50% , so the color has broader saturation operations available.
+- box-shadow techniques - Keep the lightness around 40% to 50% , so the color has broader saturation options available.

 ### Continued development